 The appendix must comply with FRAP 30 and

 30.1.
-It should contain from the certified record all material cited in the briefs or required by the Court to be included.
+It should contain from the record on appeal all material cited in the briefs or required by the Court to be included.
 Such material includes the following:

-- the relevant docket entries in the agency proceedings;
+- the relevant docket entries in the district court proceedings;

 - any relevant portions of the pleadings, charge, findings, or opinion;

 - the judgment, order, or decision being appealed; and

 - any other parts of the record to which the parties wish to direct the particular attention of the Court.

 Only those parts of the record necessary to illustrate the legal argument should be included in the appendix.
 The omission of part of the record from the appendix will not preclude the parties or the Court from relying on such parts since the record is available to the Court if needed.
 See